cimug-org/CIMTool/dev-env-setup.md

   <img src="/assets/img/egit-clone-repo-11.png"  border="1px" style="max-width:100%"/>

-- Next, select the **"Directory..."** button and choose a JRE home directory on the file system corresponding to the version of the JRE desired.
+- Next, select the **"Directory..."** button and choose a JDK or JRE home directory on the file system corresponding to the version of the JRE desired.
 Note that once selected the other fields in the dialog will auto-populate.
 Just click the **"Finish"** button to add the JRE.
 Once finished execute a "Clean all projects" from within Eclipse.

   <img src="/assets/img/egit-clone-repo-12.png"  border="1px" style="max-width:100%"/>